-You want to create a board retreat to engage your members, but your last retreat was ho-hum.
-After it, your board returned to its standard behaviors, and nothing changed.
-How can your next retreat meet your goals, engage your members and leave your nonprofit stronger?
+How can you avoid a ho-hum retreat?
+One that leaves your board continuing old behaviors, where nothing changes.
+How can your next retreat meet your goals, engage your members, and leave your nonprofit stronger?

 We’ve frequently asked about the hows and why of conducting board retreats.
-Good news.
-Here are answers to the top questions you ask.
+Here are answers to the top questions.
 Use them to make your next board retreat a knockout.

-An event, best held at a nontypical meeting site, for your board to gather and work as a team.
+An event best held at a nontypical meeting site for your board to work as a team.
 Successful retreats can be as short as three hours or as long as a weekend.

-Pressing challenges, such as revenue shortfalls, creating a policy for a new or ongoing issue, or exploring strategies is the why behind most board retreats.
-For instance, you identify one or two nagging problems that the board failed to resolve.
-You plan a retreat to grapple with those topics, and you want your work, organization, and the board to function better because of the retreat.
+You want to solve pressing challenges, such as revenue shortfalls, create a policy for a new issue, or explore strategies.
+For instance, you identify one or two nagging problems.
+You plan a retreat to grapple with those topics.

 When in doubt, book shorter events.

 Clients frequently approach me about facilitating full-day or weekend retreats.
 As we look at their objectives, we often create urgency, achieve more goals, and place fewer burdens on everyone’s time with shorter events.
 Boards that meet too long move from enthused to cranky and make weak decisions.

 Many organizations plan annual retreats.
-A better practice is to conduct them when you have pressing or critical issues to tackle that need several hours of the board’s undistracted time and attention.
+A better practice is holding them when you have critical issues to tackle that require several hours of undistracted time and attention.

 Retreats are a lot of work to design and execute well.
 You can save staff time by having fewer of them.
 Moreover, they require members to forgo other activities, often family time.
 Requiring attendance at an annual retreat will usually reduce your ability to recruit and retain members.
 Avoid holding a retreat to check it off a to-do list.

-All successful retreats solve specific organizational challenges.
+All successful retreats solve specific organizational problems.
 Of course, your retreat goals depend on your nonprofit’s needs.

-While you might accomplish many objectives, you’ll want to focus on one or two compelling issues that impact your operations or drive you and the staff crazy.
-These are the best board retreat topics.
+While you can accomplish several objectives, focus on one or two compelling issues that impact you.
+Stuff that drives you and the staff crazy are ideal subjects.

-Here are some retreat goal examples that created dramatic improvements after the event.
+Here are some of my client’s goals that created dramatic improvements.

-Besides the retreat’s official goals, retreats are also a conduit to educate your board and help them form stronger relationships with other members and your organization.
+Besides the retreat’s official goals, retreats are also a conduit to educate your board about your mission and help them form stronger relationships with other members and your organization.

 Besides achieving the retreat’s goals, successful board retreats weave board education into their activities.
 These retreats leave members wiser, with new friends and increased commitment to your work.
 (For activities to avoid, watch Board Engagement: 3 Things to Stop Doing Now.)

-Let’s face it, being a fantastic board member requires lots of know-how and information.
-To excel, board members need to know how nonprofits operate, how your nonprofit works, their role, and more.
-Because of time constraints, you’re reluctant to dive into information sharing and training during board meetings.
-Board retreats, in contrast, provide first-rate opportunities to grow your board’s skills and smarts.
+Let’s face it, being a fantastic board member requires lots of know-how.
+To excel, board members need to know how nonprofits operate, how your nonprofit works, its role, and more.
+Because of time constraints, it’s tough to cover these areas during regular meetings.
+Retreats, in contrast, provide first-rate opportunities to grow your board’s skills and smarts.

-To get your creative juices going, consider the following optional topics to weave into your retreat schedule:
+To get your creative juices going, consider if you want to weave the following topics into your retreat:

-Here is a schedule template for your next stand-out nonprofit retreat.
+Here is a template for your next stand-out nonprofit retreat.

-For example, as an ice breaker, you pair board members and ask them to share their stories of why they said yes to serving as a board member as the first part of a warm-up exercise.
-For more watch on creating retreats, watch 5 Practical Tips for Genius Board Retreats.
+For example, as an ice breaker, you pair board members and ask them to share their stories of why they said yes to serving as a board member as the first warm-up exercise.
+Watch 5 Practical Tips for Genius Board Retreats for more on creating retreats.

 Absolutely.
-Your strategy could easily be the focus of your successful board retreat.
+Your strategy can easily be the focus of a successful board retreat.
 For more on strategy, read Nonprofit Strategic Planning 101.
 This guide includes a section on what to accomplish during a Nonprofit Strategy Session.

 In most cases, yes.
 Here’s why.
 Investing in a facilitator drives attendance.
-When you bring in a facilitator, people don’t want to waste the nonprofit’s money and recognize that the issues at hand are critical.
+When you bring in a facilitator, people don’t want to waste the nonprofit’s money and recognize that the issues on tap are critical.

-Retreats are vital learning experiences for staff leaders and board members—in fact, CEOs often learn more than the board.
-Much of that learning is lost if the CEO is busy getting ready to execute the next activity.
-During a retreat, a facilitator allows the CEO or executive director to focus on participating.
+Retreats are vital learning experiences for staff leaders and board members—CEOs often learn more than the board.
+That learning is lost if the CEO is busy preparing to execute the next activity.
+A facilitator allows the CEO or executive director to participate and watch during a retreat.

 Finally, an expert helps you plan a retreat to get you to your goals and create a lasting impact.
-Most retreats leave board members enthused and committed.
-You want that energy to last and translate into behaviors that support your work.
+Worthwhile retreats leave board members enthused and committed.
+You want that energy to last and translate into actions that support your work.

-Yes, your board retreat can be just as successful or even more successful virtually as in-person.
+Yes, your board retreat can be as successful or even more successful virtually as in-person.
 With Zoom tools and apps such as Miro and Mural, virtual retreats rival and sometimes exceed the productiveness of in-person events.
-They allow you to engage your members and reach your goals without travel and, in many cases, while your members travel.
+They allow you to engage your members and reach your goals without traveling or while they’re on vacation.

 Karen Eber Davis Consulting guides executive directors and CEOs to generate the resources, boards, and support they need to make remarkable progress on their missions.
 As the award-winning thought-leader, advisor, and founding principal of Karen Eber Davis Consulting, Karen helps nonprofit leaders get answers, generate revenue, and grow their mission.
 Davis is known for her innovation and practicality based on her work with or visits to over 1,000 nonprofit organizations and her experience leading board and team events.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.